New Features in 25R2 Limited Releases

 Description

-Prior to this release, customers with multiple PROD vaults using the EDC Sync Coding Lists Vault connection could only use the options to Apply to Synonym List when approving a code and the Propagate Code function in the primary Prod Vault.
+Prior to this release, customers with multiple PROD vaults using the EDC Sync Coding Lists Vault connection could only use the options to Apply to Synonym List when approving or rejecting a code and the Propagate Code function in the primary Prod Vault.
 This release makes these functions available in the secondary Prod Vault, supporting bi-directional updates to the synonym list.

 Additionally, the connection name has been updated from CDMS Sync Synonym List to EDC Sync Coding Lists, since the connection includes Do Not Autocode lists.